jefforulez/gooolbot/README.md

 ### description

-the [univision world cup streams](http://futbol.univision.com/) seem to be on a thirty second delay.  the epsn broadcasts are another sixty seconds behind that.
+the [univision world cup streams](http://futbol.univision.com/) seem to be on a thirty second delay.  the espn broadcasts are at least another sixty seconds behind that.

 [@univisionsports](https://twitter.com/UnivisionSports), on the other hand, seems to be tweeting in faster-than-real-time.